Whistleblowing: Origin of term

-American civic activist Ralph Nader is said to have coined the phrase in the early 1970s in order to avoid the negative connotations found in other words such as "informer" and "snitch".
+American civic activist Ralph Nader is said to have coined the phrase in the early 1970s to avoid the negative connotations found in other words such as "informer" and "snitch".
 However, the origins of the word date back to the 19th century.
 The word is linked to the use of a whistle to alert the public or a crowd about such problems as the commission of a crime or the breaking of rules during a game.
 The phrase whistle blower attached itself to law enforcement officials in the 19th century because they used a whistle to alert the public or fellow police.
 Sports referees, who use a whistle to indicate an illegal or foul play, also were called whistleblowers.
 An 1883 story in Wisconsin's Janesville Gazette called a policeman who used his whistle to alert citizens about a riot a whistle blower, without the hyphen.
 By the year 1963, the phrase had become a hyphenated word, whistle-blower.
-The word began to be used by journalists in the 1960s for people who revealed wrongdoing, such as Nader.
+The word began to be used by journalists in the 1960s to refer to people who revealed wrongdoing, such as Nader.
 It eventually evolved into the compound word whistleblower.